PM Books

 View Details

-Scrum: The Art of Doing Twice the Work in Half the Time book cover
+Scrum: The Art of Doing Twice the Work in Half the Time by Jeff Sutherland - Product Management Book Cover

 Agile & Product Development